nomike/parametric-pride-flag-rainbows/print-instructions.md

 It doesn't look perfect, but IMHO the flag is recognizable.

-Alternatively you might just buy tons all different colors of filament and print it straight forward with layer heights 7,6,5,1,2,3,4 and load the colors like this:
+###### Lesbian Pride Flag v2

+An easier version with less stripes which uses less filament changes.
+Even though the top stripe should be a dark orange, red is close enough to look nice and appropriate.

 1. White
-2. Light Orange
+2. Orange
-3. Mid Orange
+3. Red
-4. Dark Orange
-5. Light Pink
+4. Light Pink
-6. Mid Pink
-7. Dark Pink
+5. Purple

 ###### Gay Mens Pride Flag